PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--networkId` (string): (required)
 - `--url` (string): The URL where the test webhook will be sent
 - `--sharedSecret` (string): The shared secret the test webhook will send.
 Optional.
 Defaults to an empty string.
+- `--payloadTemplateId` (string): The ID of the payload template of the test webhook.
+Defaults to the HTTP server's template ID if one exists for the given URL, or Generic template ID otherwise
+- `--alertTypeId` (string): The type of alert which the test webhook will send.
+Optional.
+Defaults to power_supply_down.

 ##### Example: